Agaricus macrosporus: Description

 The flesh is white with a mild taste and a smell of aniseed, turning slowly orange when cut.

 Similar species

-There is a danger of confusing this mushroom with dangerous amanitas such as Amanita phalloides and Amanita pantherina.
-Agaricus excellens is different by its taller and slimmer stipe which is striped lengthwise.
+It is possible to confuse this mushroom with dangerous amanitas such as A. phalloides and A. pantherina.

+Agaricus excellens differs by its taller and slimmer stipe which is striped lengthwise.
 Agaricus augustus does not have the pure white cap in young specimens.